A Conversation with Elle Schwab

 Lisa and I recently completed a project where we were involved in every aspect of design.
-We got to pick our every fixed finish, draw-up the 3-tiered bunk beds, the furnishings and all accessories, which came directly from our showroom.
+We got to pick our every fixed finish, draw-up the 3-tiered bunk beds, the furnishings and all accessories, which came directly from our furniture store.
 The clients were amazing.
 They originally though they wanted a very traditional design on the exterior but loved our idea of modernizing.
 They even coined the phrase “mod-dustrial”, modern and industrial.
 We really got to run with the project, and it turned out beautifully.

 Do you like beginning or completing a project more?